 Number seven, Ben, our coach in Maine, with the tip of addressing issues before they became bigger issues later down the line.
 For example, fixing a skeg, fixing a rudder before you go out paddling in high winds, or making sure our first aid kit is there, or our VHF radio is charged.
 The idea of addressing those things now where it might just take a couple of minutes, rather than becoming bigger issues later down the line.

 TAKE LITTLE STROKES WHILE SURFING

-This next one's from Jeff out in Mendocino, which was taking little strokes to get on a wave when surfing.
+This next one is from Jeff out in Mendocino, which was taking little strokes to get on a wave when surfing.
 Taking big powerful strokes was moving my kayak around side to side, and the moment that a wave was able to catch an edge, whoop! it would turn me right around.
 Lots of little strokes just to gather speed, stay straight, and then I'm in control of where I want to go next, and when I want to turn from side to side.
-This is another tip that I'm definitely going to continue using moving forward
+This is another tip that I'm definitely going to continue using moving forward.

 KNOW YOUR STROKE

 The next two are also from Maine.
 This one from Ben as well, which was a really great nugget.
 He had us check how many strokes it took us to go from nothing to cruising speed, then from cruising speed to sprinting, and then he related it to other instances where it would be good for us to know that knowledge.
 If I know how many strokes it takes me to go from barely moving to sprinting, that helps me plan how far in advance I need to start paddling to get going to catch a wave.
 How often do we try to get on a wave and the wave goes by because we didn't pick up enough speed?
 That's usually because we didn't start paddling early enough.
 However, if you know that it takes you a certain amount of strokes to really get to that speed, you know you better start paddling earlier than you think to catch that wave.
 It was really cool how that tip could actually be used in so many different scenarios, so thank you Ben for that one!